CL

 Analysis

 Cleveland-Cliffs Inc. carries $7.78B in total debt against $45.0M in cash reserves — debt is roughly 173.0x the cash position.
 Managing this leverage effectively will be important for long-term financial stability.
 The company is burning cash, with free cash flow at -$60.5M.
 This typically occurs when a company is investing aggressively in growth, but sustained cash burn can strain the balance sheet.
-Return on equity stands at -18.6%, which is negative for the sector.
-ROE measures how effectively a company uses shareholder capital to generate profits.
+ROE of -18.6% points to negative capital efficiency, indicating how much profit the company produces per dollar of shareholder equity.
 Revenue has pulled back from $22.99B (2022) to $18.61B (2025), a 19% decline worth watching.

 Links